How To Make Paneer At Home | Homemade Paneer In 15 Minutes

 When we buy paneer from market we can not guarantee the quality of milk and paneer.
-We don't know even if the paneer we are buying are fresh or not.
-If the paneer you don't find of good in quality or not fresh, the whole preparation gets spoiled.
-If not fresh, they may taste slight bitter and more sour, chewy.
+We don't know whether the paneer we are buying is fresh.
+If the paneer is not of good quality or fresh, the whole taste gets spoiled.
+They may taste slightly bitter and more sour, chewy if not fresh.

 It's easy to prepare and takes less than 30 minutes to prepare.
-Precisely it took me 20 minutes for everything.
-Setting process takes 15 minutes.
+It took me precisely 20 minutes to do everything.
+The setting process takes 15 - 20 minutes.

-Use full cream milk as it gives paneer of best quality. and it will be soft as well.
+- Use whole cream milk as it gives paneer of the best quality.
+And it will be soft as well.
 Don't use skimmed milk or toned milk for this recipe.

-Use curd or buttermilk if you wish for softer paneer.
+- Use curd or buttermilk if you wish for a softer paneer.

-Once milk curldles completely and separates from whey, turn off gas stove.
-Else paneer will be hard and chewy.
+- Once milk curldles completely and separates from whey, turn off gas stove.
+Otherwise, the paneer will be hard and chewy.

-You can make paneer and store for further use.
-To keep it soft, you can keep them in water and store in freeze.
+You can make paneer and store it for further use (in 2 - 3 days).
+To keep it soft, you can keep them in water and store in refrigerator.
 Similarly when you take out for your preparation, keep it in luke warm water.
-Evenif you are buying from stores, then also dip it in warm to hot water for 10 minutes before you use paneer.
-This makes paneer soft.
+Even if you are buying from stores, dip it in warm to hot water for 10 minutes before using paneer.
+This makes the paneer softer.

 Ingredients